Is It Time for New Software?

 …lacks integration.
 When the separate elements of your system require the duplication of data entry, detailed calculations, or other essential processes, employee productivity is sacrificed along with the business’s bottom line.
 System integration enables each piece to work together harmoniously, streamlining the code to eliminate redundancies.
 An integrated system enables a user to interact with its various elements cohesively and intuitively, creating a more efficient workflow.
 Additionally, maintenance costs – both short- and long-term – are reduced, allowing more time to be spent with the software in completing tasks rather than finding and fixing bugs and other issues.

 …is an inefficient legacy system.
 A legacy system is the software backbone that enables a business to perform many of its core processes.
-It's common for legacy systems to be utilized for years without any significant advancements, rendering the system sub-optimal.
+It’s common for legacy systems to be utilized for years without any significant advancements, rendering the system sub-optimal.
 However, due to the key role the system plays within the company, sunsetting the software may not be an option.
 When legacy software is performing at a sub-optimal level, it can act more toward hindering success of your business rather than advancing it.
-A custom legacy software facelift and other modernization techniques can retain the core attributes of your legacy system while helping the software meet or exceed the standards of today's tools and solutions.
+A custom legacy software facelift and other modernization techniques can retain the core attributes of your legacy system while helping the new software meet or exceed the standards of today’s tools and solutions.

 …has a complicated user experience.
 Software designed without the user in mind is bad software.
 A poor user interface (UI) and/or user experience (UX) can frustrate your audience and make them abandon the software entirely.
 An inadequately designed UI can pose a problem both internally and externally: your employees may find it difficult to complete their tasks, decreasing their output and efficacy; customers may have trouble navigating the software causing them to abandon their willingness to make a purchase or otherwise spend their money with your business.
 A troublesome UI impacts the UX too, as it creates a burdensome and vexing experience for users.
 If these users happen to be customers, it’s a very real possibility they will turn their attention elsewhere to find a more suitable solution to satisfy their needs.